-York Trail is a 2.1 mile lightly trafficked out and back trail located near Oakland, California and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+York Trail is a 1.7 mile lightly trafficked out and back trail located near Oakland, California that features a great forest setting and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 One of my favorites so far in Oakland.
 I like having to use my hands when I hike.
 And because the trail isn't as well maintained it makes for interesting obstacles like fallen trees along your path.

 A hidden gem!
 The trail head was very unassuming as there was some graffiti, but once you go back the trail it is very beautiful.
 The trail goes up the hill along a creek and within moments you feel as though you are deep in the woods.
 It rained the day before, so the trail was wet and the creek was flowing strong.
 There were some fallen trees that I had to climb over/under.
 It was a little treacherous from the rain and slippery at parts and I actually wiped out climbing on one of the downed trees.
 There is a spot where you will need to cross the creek via a board and some rocks.
 It wasn't obvious to me at first and I went to the left and up the hill on another path.